 AG3 makes a reservation request to the local uPA3 for the local Connection segment (E,F).

-Source routing
+Chain-Based Source Routing

 Source routing is a chain-based solution where the head-end Aggregator NSA (or uRA) uses The NSI topology for the whole service region to partially or completely specify a path the Connection will take through the network.
 This detailed path information is passed from NSA to NSA along signaling path using an Explicit Route Object (ERO) within the service request.
 Each NSA is bound by the ERO to follow the path segments specified during its own path finding activities.
 If an NSA along the path cannot meet the constraints specified in the ERO, the reservation request is rejected and an error is returned to the head-end Aggregator (or uRA) that can attempt an alternative path.
-Figure 5 shows the following source routing workflow:
+Figure 6 shows the following source routing workflow: